GETTING A PERMIT FOR MT WHITNEY -

 can be obtained in person at the visitor center and can be issued for same day entry or for next day entry.
 Walk in permits are free.
 During the busy times (8AM, 11AM, and 2PM) a drawing is held for a place in line.
 The person requesting the permit will be listed as the group leader.
 The others in the party do not have to be present.
 Next day entry permits for the North Fork of Lone Pine Creek (for technical routes, such as the Mountaineers, East Face, East Buttress, etc.) are released at 11AM.
 Walk in permits cannot be held by phone.

 There are many trail rules and wilderness regulations that you will be made aware of you when you pick up your permit.
-For the most part, I find that people have no problem with any of the rules such as pack it in pack it out, no camping within a 100 feet or water, etc. The only rules (in my experience), that I find people do have a bit of a problem with are the following:
+For the most part, I find that people have no problem with any of the rules such as pack it in pack it out, no camping within 100 feet of water or within 25 feet of the trail, etc. The only rules (in my experience), that I find people do have a bit of a problem with are the following:

 - Bear canisters are required on the Mt.
 Whitney Trail from Memorial Weekend to November 1st.
 Now you may not like the extra weight and bulk in your pack, but the good thing is that it will not only protect your food (the bears and many other critters) but it will also keep those pesky marmots out of your food.
 Those guys are all over place, and they can eat your entire food supply in nothing flat if you give them a chance.